melintea/upml/README.tla.md

 ## Status

 Use the Promela model if you can.
-The basic checks do not detect a transition that is never taken (and this could be a genuine logic error of the UML machine we are trying to model).
+The basic toolbox checks do not detect a transition that is never taken (and this could be a genuine logic error of the UML machine we are trying to model).
 The model needs to be completed with an appropriate (liveness?) check.

 ## Usage